nfalquet/thunderbird-openpgp/jekyll/index.md

 > Proposal B.
 > ---&nbsp;P3

-> I like "Encrypt If Possible" in Proposal A. But I like that Proposal B ask
+> I like "Encrypt If Possible" in Proposal A. But I like that Proposal B asks
 > you to confirm when the email will be sent unencrypted.
 I prefer B because if
 > we imagine that more people start encrypting, it will become better to
 > confirm before sending unencrypted emails.